MSU got complaints about 'uncouth' dean in 2015 and extended his term

 Michigan State University, plunged into turmoil by the Larry Nassar sex abuse scandal, admitted Tuesday that it knew about accusations of impropriety against Nassar's boss in 2015 but let him continue on as dean.

-The disclosure is certain to fuel a new round of criticism that MSU, the ninth largest university in the county with a powerhouse athletic program, turned a blind eye to misconduct before Nassar was exposed as a serial predator who molested his patients, including Olympic gymnasts.
+The disclosure is certain to fuel a new round of criticism that MSU, the ninth-largest university in the country with a powerhouse athletic program, turned a blind eye to misconduct before Nassar was exposed as a serial predator who molested his patients, including Olympic gymnasts.

 Nassar's supervisor at the College of Osteopathic Medicine, Dean WIlliam Strampel, came under scrutiny earlier this year when the Michigan attorney general opened a criminal investigation into MSU's handling of allegations against the doctor.